 7 – Make a joy box or memory box

 Decorate a shoe box or you could use a favourite old handbag if they’d prefer.
 Fill it with items that mean a lot and spend time talking about the items and what they mean.
 Read more about reminiscence therapy here.

 If this is becoming difficult, why not try using memory joggers such as old photographs, favourite music, perfume, or treasured household objects to get things going.
 We have a full range of reminiscence products and books, which are sure to inspire conversations and spark memories.
 Browse the full range here.

 9 – Look at travel books, glossy brochures, dream about a fantasy holiday

 Follow it up by watching a film or documentary about your favourite destination and finding out more about it.

-10 – Hold hands and be a good listener
+10 – Be a good listener

 Want to read more?